December 27, 2022 By Matthew Rathbone

 end

 The “add_column” method is provided by the Rails migration library and is used to add a new column to a table.
-The first argument is the name of the table, and the second argument is the name of the column.
-The third argument is the data type of the column.
+The first argument is the name of the table, the second argument is the name of the column, and the third argument is the data type of the column.

 Once you have generated the migration file, you need to run it using the “rails db:migrate” command.
 This will execute the code in the migration file and add the new column to the database.